maemreyo/react-templates/README.md

 **This branch is the basic template for React App.**
+- TODO: Create a React app with CRA
 - TODO: Create a React app with Typescript
 - TODO: Create a React app with Typescript, Storybook
 - TODO: Create a React app with Typescript, Storybook and Webpack 4